As a business owner, you know that to be successful in today’s world you need to have a strong online presence.

-It also means considering factors like your unique value proposition, brand purpose, industry, target audience, and key competition.
+A customized SEO strategy should also consider factors like your unique value proposition, brand purpose, industry, target audience, and key competition.

 So it’s not about reading up SEO blogs and applying all the techniques to your site randomly.
 That takes up too much time and effort, and it may not be all worth it.

-To truly win with SEO and ensure that your website is optimized to attract and convert your ideal customer without getting overwhelmed, you need to have a customized SEO strategy.
+To truly win with SEO and ensure that your website is optimized to attract andwithout getting overwhelmed, you need to have a customized SEO strategy.

 The benefit of customized SEO is that it’s designed specifically for your business, which means that you’re more likely to see results that are relevant to you.